Huntington, Staffordshire: St Margaret Chapel

 In 1870, John Marius Wilson's Imperial Gazetteer of England and Wales (5) described Huntington as a township with 32 houses and a population of 161 from which “large quantities of white gravel have been sent hence to different parts of the kingdom for garden walks.”
 The gravel pit was also shown on the 1841 tithe map.

 Huntington Farm

-Huntington Farm, dating from the early 18th Century, is now part of “The Barns Hotel”, a grade 2 listed building in Cocksparrow Lane.
-Oaklands Farm (which apparently lent pigs to the BBC 1970's All Creatures Great and Small”) in Limepit Lane and Doggintree Farm also dated from the 18th Century but have been demolished for housing.
+Huntington Farm, dating from the early 18th Century, is now part of “The Barns Hotel”, a Grade II listed building in Cocksparrow Lane.
+Oaklands Farm (which apparently lent pigs to the BBC 1970's All Creatures Great and Small) in Limepit Lane and Doggintree Farm also dated from the 18th Century but have been demolished for housing.

 “The Cottage” (now a B&B and restaurant) on the corner of Pear Tree Close is one of the oldest remaining buildings dating back to the 1770s.
 Several buildings of Pear Tree Farm remain from an older farm as do a few cottages from the 19th century hamlet near to the church.